Rickettsialpox is a disease spread by a mite. It causes a chickenpox-like rash on the body.

 The goal of treatment is to cure the infection by taking antibiotics.
 Doxycycline is the drug of choice.
 Treatment with antibiotics shortens the duration of symptoms usually to 24 to 48 hours.

-Without treatment, the disease resolves itself within 7 to 10 days.
+Without treatment, the disease usually resolves within 7 to 10 days.

 A full recovery is expected when antibiotics are taken as instructed.